What are client loyalty surveys for insurance agents | Insurance blog | ClientCircle

 History

-The overall NPS for a company is calculated by subtracting the percentage of detractors from the percentage of promoters.
+The overall client loyalty score for a company is calculated by subtracting the percentage of detractors from the percentage of promoters.
 This provides a score ranging from -100 to +100.

 • Used to set company-wide goals to exceed client expectations